Johns Hopkins Carey Business School

 Johns Hopkins School of Medicine

-Christopher G. Myers, PhD is an Associate Professor of Management & Organization at the Johns Hopkins Carey Business School and holds a Joint Appointment in Anesthesiology & Critical Care Medicine at the Johns Hopkins School of Medicine, as well as additional faculty positions in the Hopkins Business of Health Initiative, Armstrong Institute for Patient Safety & Quality, and Center for Health Services and Outcomes Research.
+Christopher G. Myers, PhD, is an Associate Professor of Management & Organization at the Johns Hopkins Carey Business School and holds a joint appointment in Anesthesiology & Critical Care Medicine at Johns Hopkins School of Medicine, as well as additional faculty positions in the Hopkins Business of Health Initiative, Armstrong Institute for Patient Safety & Quality, and Center for Health Services and Outcomes Research.
 At the Carey Business School, Chris also serves as Faculty Co-Director of The Academy for Health Care Leadership and Management, an integrated Executive Education program for leaders in the health industry.

-Prior to joining Johns Hopkins, Chris served on the faculty of the Harvard Business School as an Assistant Professor of Organizational Behavior.
-He earned his PhD in management and organizations at the University of Michigan Ross School of Business, and his BS in business administration with highest honors and highest distinction from the Kenan-Flagler Business School at the University of North Carolina.
-Before attending graduate school he worked as an outdoor expedition leader and martial arts instructor in his home state of North Carolina.
+Prior to joining Johns Hopkins, Dr. Myers served on the faculty of the Harvard Business School as an Assistant Professor of Organizational Behavior.
+He earned his PhD in management and organizations at the University of Michigan Ross School of Business and his BS in business administration with highest honors and highest distinction from the Kenan-Flagler Business School at the University of North Carolina.
+Before attending graduate school, Dr. Myers worked as an outdoor expedition leader and martial arts instructor in his home state of North Carolina.